Why This Matters

 Phishing

-- Deceives users through fraudulent communications (emails, websites, messages) that impersonate trusted entities
+- Deceives users through fraudulent communications (emails, websites, text messages) that impersonate trusted entities to harvest credentials or deliver malware

 Social Engineering

-Compare: Phishing vs. Social Engineering—phishing is a subset of social engineering that specifically uses deceptive electronic communications.
-Broader social engineering includes phone calls (vishing), physical access attempts, and in-person manipulation.
-Both require analyzing human factors, not just technical logs.
+Compare: Phishing vs. Social Engineering โ phishing is a subset of social engineering that specifically uses deceptive electronic communications.
+Broader social engineering also includes phone calls (vishing), physical access attempts (tailgating), and in-person manipulation.
+Both require analyzing human factors alongside technical evidence.

 Quick Reference Table